79 Wellington St W, Suite 3000, Box 270, TD Ctr, Toronto, ON

 Year called to bar: 2002 (ON)

-Andrew advises and advocates for boards and corporations facing high-stakes and complex disputes of strategic significance.
-A leading lawyer in his field, Andrew gives clients sophisticated advice drawing from deep experience in corporate and securities matters.
 Andrew’s broad litigation practice involves corporate and securities litigation, CCAA matters and strategic commercial disputes.
+In his corporate litigation practice, Andrew regularly represents and advises corporations, boards and board committees in respect of transactions, proxy fights, governance issues and internal investigations; disputes arising from completed transactions; and oppression and related proceedings.
+He also acts and advises on commercial disputes that are strategically significant to clients.
 Andrew is active in securities litigation, and his work focuses on contested transactions, regulatory investigations and proceedings that have involved disclosure, options backdating, insider trading and market timing, as well as securities class actions on behalf of issuers, underwriters, directors, officers, and trustees.
-His practice extends to insolvency litigation matters, and he regularly represents stakeholders in CCAA, bankruptcy and receivership proceedings.
 Andrew has appeared as counsel in the Court of Appeal, the Superior Court of Justice, the Ontario Court of Justice and the Supreme Court of Canada, the Ontario Securities Commission and other provincial courts and securities regulators.

 On November 23, 2017, Alamos Gold Inc. (Alamos) completed its previously announced acquisition of all of the issued and outstanding shares of Richmont Mines Inc. (Richmont) pursuant to a plan of arrangement.
 Under the terms of the arrangement, Richmont common shares were exchanged on the basis of 1.385 Alamos common shares for each Richmont common share.
 Upon closing, Alamos has approximately 389,059,503 Class A shares outstanding with former Alamos shareholders and former Richmont shareholders owning approximately 77 per cent and 23 per cent of the pro forma company, respectively.